-A student who has worked with CSU’s Resources For Disabled Students to document a learning disability may qualify for a reasonable accommodation in their course.
+A student who has worked with CSU’s Student Disability Center to document a learning disability may qualify for a reasonable accommodation in their course.
 An accommodation might include additional time to submit an assignment, excused from an assignment or extra time to finish a quiz.

 A consideration would involve working with a student who has had a disruption in their life which might impact their course work.
 For example, the flu, death in the family, hospitalization.
 Students can work with CSU’s Student Case Management team if they have questions on how to manage these types of events and how to communicate their circumstances to their instructors.